Nusrat Fateh Ali Khan: Tributes, legacy and influence

 In February 2016, a rough mix of a song recorded by Red Hot Chili Peppers in 1998 called "Circle of the Noose" was leaked to the internet.
 Guitarist Dave Navarro described the song saying, "It's pop in the sense of verse, chorus, verse, chorus, bridge, hook.
 I really love it and we use a loop of Nusrat Fateh Ali Khan.
 It's really nice.
 The best way I can describe it is it's like pepped- up '60s folk with '90s ideals, but I would hate to label it as folk because it's not, it moves."

 The 2018 book The Displaced Children of Displaced Children (Eyewear Publishing) by Pakistani American poet Faisal Mohyuddin includes the poem "Faisalabad", a tribute to Khan and to the city of Khan's birth.
 "Faisalabad" includes a number or references to Khan, including the excerpt, "There are no better cures for homesickness / than Nusrat's qawwalis, / except when you're a mother / and you find comfort in the unfolding / hours of a child's existence."
 The poem was first published by Narrative Magazine in Spring 2017.

+Nusrat Fateh Ali Khan’s family heritage belonged to the Delhi Gharana (also known as the Qawwal Bachchon ka Gharana) that was founded by Amir Khusrau in the 13th century.
+Traditionally most musical gharanas including the Delhi Gharana did not encourage women to pursue singing as a profession.
+However, Nusrat took a progressive stance against these traditions and openly taught several female students, including the well-known Pakistani singer Humaira Arshad.
+Furthermore, his daughter, Nida Nusrat Fateh Ali Khan, has stated that she learned music directly from her father, and that he was supportive of her if she ever wanted to take up singing professionally, standing in contrast to broader societal restrictions at the time.